dagss/scidist/ideas.rst

 Introduction
 ------------

-Here's what I want for a scientific build system (or "Scidist", which I'll henceforth dub my utopian scientific build/distribution system):
+Here's what I want for a scientific software distribution system (or "Scidist", which I'll henceforth dub my utopian scientific build/distribution system):

  - Non-root mode is completely necesarry (and may be the reason a lot of the current scientific distributions exist).